emily-zhang021/PepperAndroidEmulatorSetup/README.md

 This is a set up guide for configuring your desktop environment to run the Android Studio Pepper emulator.
 Following the original installation tutorial https://qisdk.softbankrobotics.com/sdk/doc/pepper-sdk/ch1_gettingstarted/installation.html#installation will result in the Pepper emulator crashing.

-Enable virtualization.

 If you are on Ubuntu 22.04, skip step 1 and go straight to application installation.

 # Overview
 1. Set up Ubuntu 22.04 VM (Skip if you are on Ubuntu 22.04)
 2. Set up Android Studio and Desktop Environment
-3. Create and run project
+3. Create Project

-7. Enable Virtualization/Nested Virtualization
-8. Create project
+4. Run Emulator

 ## 1. Set up an Ubuntu 22.04 VM